abhi11210646/Place-search-sdk/README.md

 # Place Search
-> Search for near by place, get geolocation, place images and place details
+> Search for near by place, get geolocation, place images and place details!

 ## Installation